tendermint/tendermint/spec/abci++/abci++_methods.md

               there are other transactions with higher priority, then it should not include it in `ResponsePrepareProposal.txs`.
 However, Tendermint will not remove `tx` from the mempool.
 The Application should be extra-careful, as abusing this feature may cause transactions to stay much longer than needed in the mempool.
-            * If the Application considers that `tx` should not be included in the proposal and removed from the block, then the Application should include it in `ResponsePrepareProposal.txs`.
             * If the Application wants to add a new transaction to the proposed block, then the Application includes it in `ResponsePrepareProposal.txs`.
 In this case, Tendermint will also add the transaction to the mempool.